-MHS Conveyor Environment Standards
+2.2 MHS Conveyor Environment Standards

 MHS Conveyor equipment is designed to be installed in a clean, dry warehouse environment.
-Exposure to extreme humidly, direct sunlight, blowing dirt or rain can permanently damage some components of s.
+Exposure to extreme humidly, direct sunlight, blowing dirt or rain can permanently damage some components of MHS Conveyor.
 In particular, the curing agents in concrete are known to attack and degrade the urethane conveyor components.